ofiwg/libfabric/prov/efa/docs/efa_rdm_protocol_v4.md

 first, an FETCH_RTA/COMPARE_RTA is used to initiate the communication. second, that responder will send an ATOMRSP (atomic response) packet back.

-The binary format of FETCH_RTM and COMPARE_RTA are the same.
+The binary format of FETCH_RTA and COMPARE_RTA are the same.
 Table 3.14 shows the format of mandatory header of a FETCH_RTA/COMPARE_RTA packet:

-Table: 3.13 the format of an WRITE_RTA packet's mandatory header
+Table: 3.14 the format of an FETCH_RTA/COMPARE_RTA packet's mandatory header

 | Name | Length (bytes) | type | C language type | Note |
 |-|-|-|-|-|